tajmone/hugo-book/assets_src/diagrams/README.md

 ## Object Trees Fonts and Colours

-For the Dia Object Trees diagrams, I've used the built-in [Flowchart Shapes].
+For the Object Trees diagrams, I've used Dia's built-in [Flowchart Shapes].

 And the following fonts: